zilexa/Flexget-instructions/README.md

+INTRO:
 To get a "Netflix-like" experience, please use AUTOSETUP.SH to install and configure the required tools.
 It will include this config.yml for Flexget.

-Details:
+NOTE:
-Fully based on Jonybat's config.yml.
-See the CHANGELOG for all changes made to his config.yml.
+This Flexget config is based on Jonybat's config.yml.
+See the CHANGELOG for a full list of changes made to his config.yml.

-To get a "Netflix-like" experience, this config.yml does the following (in non-technical terms):
+In non-Flexget/non-technical terms, this config will allow Flexget to do the following on a daily basis, some tasks are performed more often:

 TVshows:
 - Gets the series titles you follow on Trakt.
 - Gets the next episode you need based on your Watched Status in Trakt.